 Sometimes the inability to build harmonious relationships can be attributed to the baggage of the past.
 Perhaps your partner did something that has hurt you immensely.
 However, instead of processing this hurt and finding a way to heal, you decided to bottle up and move on.

 Let’s say, your partner cheated on you once.
-You chose to give them another and stay on but could never really forgive them.
+You chose to give them another chance and stay on but could never really forgive them.
 It is only natural that the anger, resentment or hurt you’re holding inside will manifest in some form of negativity.
+Why do humans find it difficult to build harmonious relationships?
+When you still have pent-up anger from something that happened three years ago, you already have your answer.

 Maybe you’ve become distant or have trouble being intimate with your partner.
 Perhaps, you can’t help but drop snide remarks now and then.
 In such a situation, no harmony in a relationship is a given.
 You have to find a way to process and let go of your hurt to be able to foster harmony in your relationship.

-If you’re struggling on the front, going into therapy or talking to a trained counsellor can help.
+If you’re struggling on the front, going into therapy or talking to a trained counselor can help.

 4. Compassion builds close and harmonious relationships